mdn/content/files/en-us/web/api/gpu/requestadapter/index.md

         - If set to `true`, a fallback adapter will be returned unless one is not available, in which case `requestAdapter()` will resolve to `null`.
         - If set to `false` or not specified, a fallback adapter will not be returned unless no other more appropriate adapter is available.

+### Fallback adapters

-> **Note:** A fallback adapter generally has significant performance caveats in exchange for some combination of wider compatibility, more predictable behavior, or improved privacy.
+A fallback adapter generally has significant performance caveats in exchange for some combination of wider compatibility, more predictable behavior, or improved privacy.
 A fallback adapter will not be available on every system.

 If you wish to prevent your apps from running on fallback adapters, you should check the {{domxref("GPUAdapter.isFallbackAdapter")}} attribute prior to requesting a {{domxref("GPUDevice")}}.

 ### Return value